If you're out of ginger in the middle of a recipe, don't panic! Here are the top 5 substitutes that work perfectly in most dishes:

 - Start small: Many substitutes pack more concentrated flavor than ginger.
 Begin with half the amount and adjust after tasting.

 - Think globally: Match the cultural context of your dish.
-Galangal suits Thai curries, while turmeric fits Indian fare.
+Galangal suits Thai curries, turmeric fits Indian fare, and allspice works for Caribbean recipes.

 - Label it: Once you've substituted ginger, note the change in your recipe book for future reference — especially if it turned out delicious!